microsoft/vstest-docs/docs/configure.md

    test run via the test platform APIs.
 It may use it to read its own settings or take decisions (e.g. an adapter needs to disable appdomains if `DisableAppDomain` setting is provided via run settings).
+5. Users can now configure settings used for legacy scenarios like deployment, scripts using run settings.

 ### Sample
 Given below is a complete `runsettings` file with all available options.
 Each